 FODMAP is an acronym for short-chain carbohydrates that the human body has difficulty digesting, and therefore can lead to IBS symptoms.
 Recent studies suggest that up to 86% of patients find relief from these symptoms on a low-FODMAP diet (1).
-To learn more about low-FODMAP diets, stay tuned for our next blog post!
+We’ve written more about the low-FODMAP diet here.
 Remember, it is important to talk to a health care professional, such as your family doctor or naturopathic doctor to rule out any more serious conditions within your digestive system.

 In the standard American diet (SAD), wheat is the biggest contributor to FODMAPs in the diet (2).
 It is typical for a SAD breakfast to contain wheat-based items such as cereal, bread, bagels, or baked goods.
 When these items are eliminated during a low-FODMAP diet, making breakfast can seem challenging.
 This recipe provides a flavourful, quick, and filling alternative to start your day!
 Plus, these breakfast sausages can be made in batches and frozen, to be heated in a toaster oven or pan for those on-the-go mornings.

 Many fruits are considered high-FODMAP foods because they are high in fructose, a natural sugar.
 However, blueberries are low in fructose and are therefore safe to eat in moderate quantities on a low-FODMAP diet.
-Blueberries were also recently listed as one of our top 10 brain superfoods in this article!
+Blueberries were also recently listed as one of our Top 10 Brain-Boosting Superfoods!

 This recipe includes extra-lean ground turkey which, in addition to being a low-FODMAP food, is considered a heart healthy choice compared to other ground meats.
 It contains lower levels of saturated fats, which is a known risk factor for cardiac disease (3).
 Turkey also contains the amino acid tryptophan which is the building block of neurotransmitters that help us feel happy, sleep well, and reduce cravings.